natacasey/Health_of_Children_of_the_World_with_Tableau/README.md

 - Infographic
 - Video presentation

+## Documentation and Data

+The supporting documentation is located in the _docs folder, while the Tableau workbooks with data are in _Tableau_files.
+The blog post created could be found [here](https://communicatingastory.blogspot.com/2020/10/childrens-health-are-we-doing-enough.html).
+The summary of the project is the video presentation.

 ## Development
 - Visualizations -  Tableau
 - Integrated programming language in Tableau - Python
 - OS - Windows 10 Home

-## Details

-The supporting documentation is located in the _docs folder, while the Tableau workbooks with data are in _Tableau_files.
-The blog post created could be found [here](https://communicatingastory.blogspot.com/2020/10/childrens-health-are-we-doing-enough.html).
-The summary of the project is the video presentation.